How to Enroll in Medicare A and B

 If there is a mistake on your card, contact Social Security (or the Railroad Retirement Board, if you receive railroad benefits).

-If your card is ever lost or stolen, you can apply for a replacement card or call Social Security’s toll-free number, 1-800-772-1213.
+If your card is ever lost or stolen, you can request a replacement card on my Social Security page or call Social Security’s toll-free number, 1-800-772-1213.